Overactive Adrenal Glands

 Symptoms depend on which hormones are being overproduced:

 - Androgenic steroids (androgen hormones).
 These hormones include testosterone.
-Too much of them can lead to strong male traits in both men and women.
-These may include hairiness of the face and body, baldness, acne, deeper voice, and more muscle mass.
+Having too much of them can lead to strong male traits in both men and women.
+These may include a hairy face and body, baldness, acne, a deeper voice, and more muscle mass.

 - Aldosterone.
-High blood pressure is a symptom of too much aldosterone.
-A lot of this hormone can also cause low levels of potassium.
+Too much aldosterone can cause high blood pressure.
+It can also cause low levels of potassium.
 That may result in weakness, muscle aches, spasms, and sometimes paralysis.

 How are overactive adrenal glands diagnosed?

-- Blood and urine tests to measure levels of hormones
+- Blood and urine tests.
+These can measure hormone levels.

-- Imaging tests, such as CT scan, ultrasound, or X-ray
+- Imaging tests.
+These may include CT scan, ultrasound, or X-ray.